Aman2406/NSA-block/README.md

 Project History
 ------------

+- [x] 19.08.2015 Added Backbone Providers and other involved services
 - [x] 18.08.2015 More domains added 7821 in total
 - [x] 16.08.2015 Removed some duplicates and added new domains, small Readme.md changes
 - [x] 15.08.2015 Created a new start page chef-koch.github.io/NSABlocklist